 3. Approval of the dean of the Graduate School.

-1. Department Application: Some departments require official hard copies of transcripts, some require uploaded copies, and some require both.
+1. Department Requirement: Some departments require official hard copies of transcripts, some require uploaded copies, and some require both.
 Please follow the instructions provided by the department to which you're applying.
 Generally, departments require transcripts showing ALL college-level coursework.

 PLEASE DO NOT SEND TRANSCRIPTS TO THE GRADUATE SCHOOL!